katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (1 min)
 - Developing software in small teams over decade with Neontribe.
 Work with non-profits to build digital tools that compliment their over-stretched services
-- I'm not a computer scientist or engineer - I just like using code to make stuff
+- not a computer scientist nor engineer - I just like using code to make stuff
+- not a mathematician nor a category theorist... don't need to know it to write reliable User Interfaces
 - I love javascript TICK

 ---